precice/openfoam-adapter/README.md

 For a Robin-Robin coupling, they can be either (`Heat-Transfer-Coefficient`, `Sink-Temperature`) or (`Sink-Temperature`, `Heat-Transfer-Coefficient`).

-Note that these strings need to be present but not necessarily exact.
+Note that these strings need to be present but the names can also contain more characters.
 You may also use names like `Sink-Temperature-Domain1` and `Sink-Temperature-Domain2` in more complex coupling scenarios.

 ### How to couple a different variable?